Skip to content

 Planning Internet for an Apartment Building

 Your prospective tenants demand high-quality internet and WiFi.
-In 2020, this is an important amenity and one you need to provide to acquire and retain resident guests.
-Promoting reliable fiber backed internet service as an amenity in your apartment building has a firm advantage over the competition.
-Making sure that moving in and onboarding to the internet needs to be as frictionless as possible today, Internet has become the defacto fourth utility and it needs to work with the reliability that comes with turning on running water.
-To provide the best service to your residents you have to provide Managed WiFi which manages the wireless airtime and gives your residents a trouble-free experience.
+This is an important amenity and one you need to provide to acquire and retain resident guests.
+It’s important to properly plan your WiFi infrastructure for your apartment building.
+Promoting reliable fiber-backed internet service as an amenity in your apartment building has a firm advantage over the competition.
+Making sure that moving in and onboarding to the internet needs to be as frictionless as possible today.
+Internet service has become the de facto fourth utility and it needs to work with the reliability that comes with turning on running water.
+To provide the best service to your residents, you have to provide Managed WiFi, which manages the wireless airtime and gives your residents a trouble-free experience.

 Since you are reading this article, you already recognize that you need to be providing world-class internet and property-wide WiFi at your apartment buildings.
 You may be trying to provide this service to your tenants.
 In our experience, we find that the reason that many apartment complexes struggle with reliable and fast internet is poor planning.
 Dojo Networks® experience with the challenges MDU properties face can ensure your planning is successful.